 How do I get licensed or certified?

-Answer: The procedure differs according to whether you are applying for Certified Massage Technician or Licensed Massage Therapist.
-It also makes a difference whether you are applying by “initial application” or “by reciprocity.”
+Answer: The procedures and the documents submitted differ slightly according to whether you are applying for Certified Massage Technician or Licensed Massage Therapist and/or by “initial application” or “by reciprocity.”
 To apply by reciprocity, you must be currently licensed by another jurisdiction where you have been licensed and practiced continually for two years.
-Refer to the detailed procedures of applying for Massage Technician Certification or Massage Therapist Licensure.
+To ensure you are applying for the proper license, refer to the detailed procedures on the website before applying for Massage Technician Certification or Massage Therapist Licensure.

 What examinations do I have to take?